Yelp/mrjob/docs/guides/emr-bootstrap-cookbook.rst

 	- ./configure && make && sudo make install

 :mrjob-opt:`bootstrap_mrjob` runs *last*, so mrjob will get bootstrapped into your newly upgraded version of Python.
-Of course, if you also install other Python libraries with bootstrap commands, you should run them *after* upgrading Python.
+If you use other bootstrap commands to install/upgrade Python libraries, you should also run them *after* upgrading Python.

 Catching errors in your bootstrap script
 ----------------------------------------